Zamtakk/PlexMediaPlayer-for-RaspberryPi/readme.txt

 - Optionally change the default password (which is 'raspberry').
 Proceed with next.
 - Check the box if your screen shows a black border on the edges, and click next.
 - If you use an ethernet cable, you can click 'skip' in the WiFi section.
 Otherwise select your wifi SSID and insert the password.
 Continue with next.
 - Click next to start updating the software.
 And wait until it is complete.
+Then press 'OK'
 - Click restart to apply the new software changes.

 i: Time for some optimizations.